Morphonodepredictivemodel/morphonode/README.md

 # ------------------------------------------------------------------------------------------- #
 ```

 While missing values are generally not a problem, the imputation is currently disabled (so missing values are not allowed) for **short axis** and **cortical thickness**.
 This is due to the extremely high importance of these two features for a reliable prediction.
 Although possible, imputation is strongly discouraged for the metastatic markers **nodal core sign**, **perinodal hyperechogenic ring**, and **cortical interruption**.
-These values are fundamental to detect multiple metastases (MET signature) profiles, hardly imputable from the other features in the input profile.
+These values are fundamental to detect multiple metastases (MET signature) profiles, and hardly imputable from the other features in the input profile.